+'''
-hello_SOURCES = hello.c version.c getopt.c getopt1.c getopt.h system.h

-This causes each mentioned .c file to be compiled into the corresponding .o.
-Then all are linked to produce hello.
+hello_SOURCES = hello.c version.c getopt.c getopt1.c getopt.h system.h This causes each mentioned .c file to be compiled into the corresponding .o.
+Then all

+'''

-If hello_SOURCES is not specified, then it defaults to the single file hello.c (see Section 8.5 [Default SOURCES], page 69).
+If hello_SOURCES is not specified, then it defaults to the single file hello.c (see Section 8.5 [Default SOURCES], page 68).